 LGBTQ+ Artists

 Genderless musician Quentin Arispe is well-beloved in the community.
-They recently recorded a live concert at East Austin Piano Shop.
+They recently performed at the DAWA (Diversity Awareness and Wellness in Action) Opening Weekend concert.
 Follow them to get updates on future shows.

 The multitalented recording artist, rapper, and voice actor Mama Duke has been making major waves in the Austin music scene.
 She is the creator of ATX Social Club, an online hub where you can find some of Austin’s best local hip-hop performers.